 Other examples of distant text reading have been got from 90m (Pic.
 26) and 260m (Pic.
 27-28) distance.

 The quality is definitely worse than with TC-1401 unfortunately.
-Even at smaller magnification 840mm, the text is better visible than at 1200mm (Pic.
+Even at a smaller magnification of 840mm, the text is better visible than at 1200mm (Pic.
 29).

 The distortion issue is almost gone when using the Sigma teleconverter 2x TC-2001 attached to the Contemporary version of the 150-600mm lens.
 It’s obviously very good news for someone, who wants to make panoramic images.
 I can admit with a heartbeat, that from this angle of view, the TC-2001 works very well (Pic.
 30- 35).